 - 1. Implementation of the Operations Fire Control Plan developed pursuant to Article VI.B.3, in coordination with local fire districts, to avoid accidental wildfires and respond effectively to any fire that might occur. - 2.
 Implementation of the Certificate Holder's agreement with a fire services provider such as Kittitas Valley Fire and Rescue to provide fire protection services during the construction and operation of the Project, and in conjunction with DNR, implement protection services on DNR land leased by the Certificate Holder. - 3.
 Operational BMPs to minimize storm water runoff and soil erosion. - 4.
 Implementation of the noxious weed control program, in coordination with WDFW, to control the spread and prevent the introduction of noxious weeds. - 5.
 Cattle ranchers who have leased property for the Project may continue conducting calving operations in fenced areas within the Project Area.
 The Certificate Holder will not site any turbine within the fenced calving areas or within a buffer area equal to the length of a turbine blade plus one hundred feet from the fence line.
 The Certificate Holder shall not permit calving operations to take place on the portion of the Project Area that will be owned by the Certificate Holder or an affiliate of the Certificate Holder.
-Cattle ranchers who have leased property for the Project Area.
-During calving operations, the Certificate Holder will not operate any turbine within the fenced calving areas or within a buffer area equal to the length of a turbine blade plus one hundred feet from the fenced calving operations, the Certificate Holder will not operate any turbine within the fenced calving areas or within a buffer area equal to the length of a turbine blade plus one hundred feet from the fence line of the calving operations. - 6.
-The Certificate Holder shall promptly remove carcasses and livestock afterbirths from the Project Area during operation of the Project.
-The Certificate Holder shall consult with WDFW in the development and implementation of this removal program.
+Cattle ranchers who have leased property for the Project may continue conducting calving operations in fenced areas within the Project Area.
+During calving operations, the Certificate Holder will not operate any turbine within the fenced calving areas or within a buffer area equal to the length of a turbine blade plus one hundred feet from the fence line of the calving operations.

-- 7. The Certificate Holder shall avoid the use of rodenticides to control rodent burrowing around wind turbine towers as much as possible.
+- 6. The Certificate Holder shall promptly remove carcasses and livestock afterbirths from the Project Area during operation of the Project.
+The Certificate Holder shall consult with WDFW in the development and implementation of this removal program. - 7.
+The Certificate Holder shall avoid the use of rodenticides to control rodent burrowing around wind turbine towers as much as possible.
 In the event that the Certificate Holder believes the use of rodenticides is necessary, the Certificate Holder shall consult with WDFW to develop a plan for appropriate application and use, and submit the plan to EFSEC for approval prior to implementation. - 8.
 The Certificate Holder shall cooperate with WDFW in its efforts to manage deer and elk in the Project vicinity.
 The Certificate Holder shall not prohibit hunting in the Project Area, except when the Certificate Holder determines that hunting would place personnel, property or equipment in jeopardy.